|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On July 7, 1945 took took off from Madang Seaplane Base piloted by F/Lt Clive W. Miller and dropped supplies to P-38 Lightning pilot Carter.
 On the ground, Carter was able to retrieve the supplies and fell asleep from exhaustion.
 Meanwhile, a RAAF Walrus piloted by F/O Agnew circled him but was unable to land due to bad weather and a message was dropped to him to await another rescue the next day and instructed him to walk roughly 250 yards towards the Karawari River, but Carter was unable to reach the river.

-On July 8, 1945 took took off from Madang Seaplane Base piloted by F/Lt Clive W. Miller and proceeded to Awar to lead Walrus X9515 with a rescue party.
+On July 8, 1945 took took off from Madang Seaplane Base piloted by F/Lt Clive W. Miller and proceeded to Awar to escort Walrus X9515 with a rescue party.
 The Walrus landed in the Karawari River despite floating debris and a six knot current.
 Meanwhile, Beaufort A9-657 piloted by F/L Thomas and Beaufort A9-680 piloted by S/L Dewar both from 100 Squadron covered the rescue by strafing nearby villages and suspect Japanese positions.
+The entire rescue took two hours and was photographed by F/Lt John Thomas Harrison aboard the Catalina.
 Afterwards, the Walrus successfully took off and landed at Tadji Airfield.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|